by Brenda Bonin

 To discover or re-discover what is important or forgotten

-With free-flow writing, I often suddenly remember something that is important to me.
+With free-flow writing, I often suddenly remember something important to me.
 Recently, as I wrote about my love of morning coffee, I recalled that I used to enjoy having coffee with a friend.
 This social experience disappeared during the pandemic, and I forgot how much joy this simple event could bring.
 I quickly reached out and scheduled some coffee dates.
-I so enjoyed catching up with a few friends in person, sharing the warmth of a cup of coffee.
-And while love of coffee spurred this idea, what is truly important to me is the connection with others.
+I so enjoyed catching up with a few friends in person, and sharing the warmth of a cup of coffee.
+And while my love of coffee spurred this idea, what is truly important to me is the connection with others.

 Here’s another example of re-discovery.
-Years ago, a mentor of mine recommended playing baroque style music while journaling.
+Years ago, a mentor of mine recommended playing baroque-style music while journaling.
 I didn’t remember this tip until one day I blanked on what to write.
 If you want to develop a practice of journaling, but don’t know what to write about, play some classical music to relax and stimulate the brain.
 It works for me.

 To generate new ideas